-Submit a cover letter and resume to:
+Submit application with a cover letter, resume and two professional references to:

 Issaquah Food and Clothing Bank

-179 1st Avenue SE
+179 1st Ave.
+SE

 Issaquah, WA 98027